Jim Rosenthal: Broadcasting career

 Internationally, Rosenthal regularly hosted the UEFA Gala Dinner in Monaco, a football spectacular that is broadcast across the world.
 He has presented the live FA Cup draws for ITV, and editions of BBC Radio 5 Live's Sportsweek show.

 In 2010, Rosenthal took on announcing duties on game show The Whole 19 Yards and reported for ITV Sport during the opening ceremony of the World Cup in South Africa.
 In September of that year, he joined Channel 5 to front their Europa League football coverage.
 Rosenthal said: "I've covered many different sports throughout my career, but football has always been my first love.
 It's tremendous to be back covering the game at the highest level."
 His first appearance was on 16 September 2010 covering the game between Liverpool and Steaua Bucharest from Anfield.

 In 2011, Rosenthal became the lead presenter on the boxing channel BoxNation.
 Since 2014, Rosenthal has provided commentary for Channel 4's coverage of Crufts.

-In November 2019, Rosenthal became the new "Voice of JACK", replacing and following the death of actor Paul Darrow as the new on-air voice of Oxfordshire's local JACK branded radio stations and their national radio station Union JACK.
+In November 2019, Rosenthal became the new "Voice of Jack", replacing and following the death of actor Paul Darrow as the new on-air voice of Oxfordshire's local Jack branded radio stations and their national radio station Union Jack.
 He is the lead presenter of matchday coverage on Manchester United's in-house channel MUTV and is one of the presenters of Amazon Prime's Premier League coverage.

-On 10 May 2021, Rosenthal began broadcasting on the JACK Group’s new breakfast show "JACK's Wake Up Call" together with Trevor Marshall from JACKFM Oxford.
-The show is broadcast from the Oxford studios where Trevor Marshall was previously presenter of the "JACK's Morning Glory" breakfast show.
+On 10 May 2021, Rosenthal began broadcasting on the Jack Group’s new breakfast show "Jack's Wake Up Call" together with Trevor Marshall from Jack FM Oxford.
+The show is broadcast from the Oxford studios where Trevor Marshall was previously presenter of the "Jack's Morning Glory" breakfast show.